robmarkcole/deepstack-python/README.md

 [![build status](http://img.shields.io/travis/robmarkcole/deepstack-python/master.svg?style=flat)](https://travis-ci.org/robmarkcole/deepstack-python)

 # deepstack-python
 Unofficial python API for [DeepStack](https://python.deepstack.cc/).
 Provides class for making requests to the object detection endpoint, and functions for processing the result.
-See the `usage.ipynb` notebook for usage.
+See the Jupyter notebooks for usage.

 ## Services
 Face and object detection endpoints return bounding boxes of faces and objects respectively.